jwarby/i18n-lint/README.md

 JSHint reporters, and the `hslint` library reports error in the same manner as JSHint - this means you can use any existing JSHint reporters as reporters for `hslint`!

-There are two built-in reporters that get shipped with HSLint: `default` and `simple`
+There are 3 built-in reporters that get shipped with HSLint: `default`, `unix` and `json`

-To write your own reporters, look to `lib/reporters/default.js` as a starting point.
+To write your own reporters, look to `lib/reporters/*.js` as a starting point.

 ##### `--exclude <patterns>`